 Dax also has some notable modern architecture including the Les Thermes Hotel built by Jean Nouvel.

-The cathedral of Dax, the Cathedrale Notre Dame, was finished at the end of the 19th century.
-It is built in a classical neo-grec style.
-It is built on the site of a 13th century gothic cathedral and the ‘portail’ of this has been preserved and can be seen in the left transept.
-It is very ornately carved and shows the last judgement.
+The cathedral of Dax, the Cathedrale Notre Dame, was finished at the end of the 19th century and is built in a classical neo-grec style.
+It is built on the site of a 13th century gothic cathedral and the ‘portail’ of this original church has been preserved and can be seen in the left transept.
+It is very ornately carved and shows the Last Judgement.

 You can also visit the Crypte Archeologique which contains the remains of a gallo-roman temple of the 2nd century, and the Arenes which is the bullfighting ring of Dax and is is situated in the Parc Theodore Denis.

 There are two notable museums in Dax.
 One is the Musée Georgette Dupouy.
 Georgette Dupouy is a 20th century artist whose paintings are described as impressionist with surrealist tones and whose paintings have been exhibited throughout the world and 60 of her paintings are now in permanent collection in this museum.
 The other is the Helicopter Museum (‘Musée de l’armée de terre et de l’hélicoptère’) which has a large collection of French army helicopters and an insight into how a helicopter works.

 There are two gardens that we enjoyed visiting close to Dax.
 The first is the Plantarium at Gaujacq, a botanic garden with a large collection of plants and plants for sale.
 The other is the Parc du Sarrat, covering three hectares and with a botanic garden and a potager.

 The principal attractions in the region are on the Atlantic coast about 35 kilometres to the west of Dax and include smaller resorts such as Capbreton and Soorts-Hossegor and larger towns such as Biarritz and Bayonne.